Elletra/Support_BuildableSnow/README.md

 #### <a name="api-has-snow-neighbor"></a> `fxDTSBrick::hasSnowNeighbor (x, y, z);`

-Whether or not there's a brick at the position (x, y, z) relative to this brick.
+Whether or not there's a brick at the grid position (x, y, z) relative to this brick.

 **Returns**  `boolean`